 He was a multi-sport star athlete at Spingarn.
 Bell admits he spend many games in the coaches’ ‘Doghouse’ for his selfish play.
 He says, “My problem, I wanted the ball in my hands when the game was in doubt”.

 He opened community centers that had previously been closed on the weekends to neighborhood residents.
 Washingtonian Magazine named him Washingtonian of the Year in 1980 and called him “A One Man Community Action Program.”
-He was the first sportscaster to receive the honor from the magazine.
+He was the first sportscaster in the DMV to receive the honor from the magazine.

 He was the first Sports and Marketing Rep for Nike and Anheuser Busch in the Nation’s Capitol.
 He moonlighted on the weekends as a wide receiver playing minor league football.
 “I tried to keep it real for my young people making sure they went ‘First Class’.
 I think I’m more proud of that than anything else.
 When I see my former youth today, it’s still Mr. and Mrs. Bell.
 They show respect because I never misled them and they remembered I was there during the good and bad times.